The Benefits Of Seeing A Cognitive Psychologist

 You don't need to have a brain injury or a mental disorder to benefit from cognitive psychology.
-Some clients are people who are overall well-minded but want to improve in some facets.
+Some clients are people who are overall mentally healthy but want to improve in some facets of cognitive functioning.
 For example, students who want to focus on their work and want to avoid distractions may seek a therapist to learn techniques to stay focused and not become distracted by things such as the internet or a noisy street outside.

 Someone a bit forgetful may want to seek a cognitive psychologist's help to improve their memory.
-You don't need to have a significant disorder to forget some things.
-A psychologist can teach you tips to recall information, which can benefit you in so many ways.
+You don't need to have a significant disorder to forget things.
+A cognitive psychologist can teach you tips to recall information, which can benefit you in so many ways.

 Someone may not suffer from depression but be pessimistic.
 They may have confidence issues, and this can affect how they perform.
 A cognitive psychologist will teach the person how they can think more positively and not let doubt get in their way.

 No matter your age, no matter your state of health, wanting to improve your cognition is a great idea.
 It can help prepare you for aging and changes in your life.

 The field of psychology has evolved quite a bit in the past few decades.
-Before cognitive psychology took over, other approaches to how the mind worked, such as psychoanalysis.
+Before cognitive psychology took over, there were other approaches figuring out how the mind works, such as psychoanalysis.
 Psychoanalysis encouraged patients to talk about their past to try to figure out their current behaviors.
-This was useful, but it didn't explain how people think and how these patterns can cause you mental harm.
-For example, if someone is always thinking negatively, a cognitive psychologist wants to know why the brain thinks that way and how the patterns can be changed.
+This was useful, but it didn't help explain how people think and how negative patterns can cause you mental harm.

 Some of the techniques that have been born from cognitive psychology include:

 Cognitive Behavior Therapy

 Cognitive behavior therapy, or CBT, is a form of therapy that can treat depression, anxiety, and a slew of other mental health disorders.
 It works by identifying negative emotions and thoughts that are self-defeating or enable an episode and then replacing them with more positive and motivational thoughts.
-For example, if someone believes they are worthless, Cognitive Behavioral Therapy hopes to replace thoughts that tell them they are worthless with more positive thoughts.
+For example, if someone believes they are worthless, cognitive behavioral therapy seeks to replace thoughts that tell them they are worthless with more positive thoughts.